The Raven (1963 film): Critical reception

-Bosley Crowther of The New York Times panned the film as "comic-book nonsense ...
-Strickly (sic) a picture for the kiddies and the bird-brained, quote the critic."
+The Raven received varying reviews from contemporary critics.
 Variety wrote that while Poe "might turn over in his crypt at this nonsensical adaptation of his immortal poem", Corman nevertheless "takes this premise and develops it expertly as a horror-comedy."
 The Chicago Tribune called it "fairly thin fare, made up mostly of camera tricks, and some very obviously false scenery, but Peter Lorre's performance is mildly entertaining.
 Youngsters may find it fun."
 A generally positive review in The Monthly Film Bulletin wrote that the film "starts off with the inestimable advantage of a script which not only makes it amply clear from the outset that [Corman] is cheerfully and wholeheartedly sending himself up, but manages to do it wittily."
 Its main criticism was a "long central section" of the film that drags until things pick up again for the final duel.
 Peter John Dyer of Sight & Sound wrote, "Richard Matheson's script, a good deal more tenuous than its predecessors in the Corman-Poe canon, at least treats its actors generously to props, incantations and quotable lines ...
 A pity the equation doesn't always add up; there's too much slack, due perhaps to an imbalance between the comedy, which runs riot, and the horror, which trails behind in the wake of previous Corman films."

-Colin Greenland reviewed The Raven for Imagine magazine, and stated that "Not so much a raven, more a bit of a lark."
+Bosley Crowther of The New York Times panned the film as "comic-book nonsense ...
+Strickly [sic] a picture for the kiddies and the bird-brained, quote the critic."

-On Rotten Tomatoes the film has an approval rating of 88% based on reviews from 17 critics, with an average rating of 6.8 out of 10.
+The movie has received a more positive reception from modern reviewers.
+On Rotten Tomatoes, the film has an approval rating of 88% based on reviews from 17 critics, with an average rating of 6.8 out of 10.

-Shown on the MeTV show Svengoolie on January 7, 2022.

 Box office

 The film was popular at the box office.

-In France it had admissions of 106,292.